Sometimes you may find yourself approaching your Storage plan limits.

 - Store reasonably sized images: Don't waste storage space on unnecessarily large original images.
 Cloudinary allows you to apply an incoming transformation to limit the size of the stored resources when uploading your content so that you don't have to pre-generate any scaled-down images before uploading.

 For already uploaded resources, you can re-upload the file with a reduced storage size, for example by using the

 - Store optimal image formats: Use "low weight" formats such as JPG or FLIF/WEBP when images contain transparency rather than "heavy" PNG files etc.

-- Clearing old images or transformations: You can write a short script which uses the Admin API for deleting all derived version of resources (or the resource itself) older than a predefined period of time.
+- Clearing old images or transformations: You can delete original or derived images older than a predefined period of time from your account dashboard.
+Alternatively, you can write a short script which uses the Admin API for deleting the resources.

-Running this script as a batch process every once in awhile will make sure you're not wasting your storage on old and unused/unwatched content.
+Applying this process every once in awhile will make sure you're not wasting your storage on old and unused/unwatched content.

 Since this requires manual setup on our end, it's currently only available under paid plans.

 - Storage plan: There are some rather rare cases where a storage-centric plan may be useful.
 These plans switch between the Storage and Bandwidth quotas, while the price isn't affected at all.
 Contact us to make this change.